ververica/flink-training-troubleshooting/README.md

 ### Locally

-Just run the single test `TroubledStreamingJobRunner` which will call main with a local configuration and automatically pulls in dependencies with "Provided" scope.
+Just run the single test `TroubledStreamingJobRunner` which will call the main-method of TroubledStreamingJob with a local configuration and automatically pull in dependencies with "Provided" scope.

 ### dA Platform